igemsoftware2021/UCAS_China/README.md

 Besides, we welcome any valuable suggestions related to the platform.
 UCAS-China welcomes any collaboration to render the idea of education sharing a reality.

+### Usage

+This uploaded version provides a graphic overview for the online education platform.
+Click `Online_Edu_Platform/home.html`  to preview the home page of the project.